habi/acinar-analysis-manuscript/manuscript.md

 by radial streamlines.
 Massless particle deposition is governed by diﬀusion (53).
 As the acini increase in size, convective transport becomes more and more dominant in the proximal regions of the acini.
 In larger acini, the proximal region shows a much higher particle retention than the distal once.
-The proximal regions may even be viewed analogous to a ﬁlter capturing the particles whereas the distal regions do not receive signiﬁcant amounts (14; 16; 54).
+The proximal regions may even be viewed analogous to a filter capturing the particles whereas the distal regions do not receive significant amounts (14; 16; 54).

 Multi-breath gas-washout is also dependent on the size of the acini.
 Based on computational simulations of nitrogen multi-breath gas-washout it has been shown that small acini washout faster at the beginning and slower at the end of the washout as compared to larger acini (15).
 Not surprisingly, the distribution of the acinar sizes in terms of their range has also an inﬂuence on the gas-washout.
 Furthermore, a clustering versus an even distribution of the locations of acinar similar sizes eﬀects gas-washout.
-Therefore, the question where an acinus of which size is located in the lungs has a signiﬁcant inﬂuence on pulmonary ventilation and particle deposition.
+Therefore, the question where an acinus of which size is located in the lungs has a significant inﬂuence on pulmonary ventilation and particle deposition.

 The larger distribution of the acinar sizes at day 4 as compared to day 60 let us speculate what this